Hazel: Secure and Efficient Disaggregated Storage: 's evaluation

-We deployed an \verb|ext4| file system on our disk and leveraged MLPerf's storage benchmark~\cite{balmauCharacterizingMachineLearning2022, MLPerfStorage} to evaluate the impact of \projectnameSpace on the performance of machine learning (ML) training pipelines.
-These types of workloads have been deployed on disaggregated storage~\cite{zhuEfficientUserLevelStorage2019}.
-For our evaluation, we used ResNet50 and UNet3D, run over five epochs.
-For the former, we simulated training with 16 NVIDIA H100 GPUs over 2557 data files, each 137MB in size.
-For the latter, we simulated training with 1 NVIDIA H100 GPU over 3500 data files, each containing 140MB samples.
+Finally, we leveraged MLPerf's storage benchmark~\cite{balmauCharacterizingMachineLearning2022, MLPerfStorage} to evaluate the impact of \projectnameSpace on the performance of machine learning (ML) training pipelines, deployed in the past on disaggregated storage~\cite{zhuEfficientUserLevelStorage2019} This is a key application for secure storage, given the confidential nature of datasets and the value of weights.
+For our evaluation, we used ResNet50 and UNet3D, running over five epochs.
+For the former, we simulated training using 16 NVIDIA H100 GPUs across 2557 data files, each 137 MB in size.
+For the latter, we simulated training on 1 NVIDIA H100 GPU using 3500 data files, each containing 140MB of samples.

-Figure~\ref{fig:ml_overheads} shows the performance of these models for the baremetal and freshness cases (with eventual consistency) across two metrics of interest: throughput of training samples, and the corresponding IOs.
-The former represents the end-to-end effective impact, while the latter a storage impact.
-The overhead of freshness remains at 1-2\%.
-These workloads are predominantly large reads, which confirms the synthetic benchmark results in a practical deployment.
+Figure~\ref{fig:ml_overheads} shows the performance of these models for the bare metal and freshness cases (with eventual consistency) across two metrics of interest: throughput of training samples, and the corresponding IOs.
+The former represents the end-to-end practical impact, while the latter represents a storage impact.
+The overhead of freshness remains at just 1-2\%.
+As these workloads comprise predominantly large reads, they confirm the synthetic benchmarks in a practical deployment.
+Note that such good performance is a direct result of our fast read path, as low write traffic over the existing data allows us to use fresh in-sector metadata.
+As such, this workload is exactly where \projectname{} achieves best performance.